Asthma Explained: Symptoms, Triggers, and Taking Control

 What Happens During an Asthma Attack?

-During an asthma attack, the airways in the lungs become inflamed and narrow, making it difficult to breathe.
-This can cause a range of symptoms, including coughing, wheezing, shortness of breath, and chest tightness.
-The severity of an asthma attack can vary, ranging from mild symptoms to life-threatening respiratory distress.
+During an asthma attack, the airways in the lungs become inflamed and narrowed, making it difficult to breathe.
+This can lead to symptoms such as coughing, wheezing, shortness of breath, and a feeling of tightness in the chest.
+The severity of an asthma attack can range from mild and self-limiting to severe and life-threatening, requiring immediate medical attention.

 Symptoms of Asthma